How A Fight Over Beef Jerky Reveals Tensions Over SNAP In The Trump Era

 She says SNAP benefits are intended to provide people with foods they can cook at home.
 And it would be helpful if convenience stores made it possible for families to do "a real shop for foods they can prepare into meals," Wootan says — more like a grocery store.

-Studies have shown that a lack of easy access to healthy foods — whether it's due to living in an urban "food desert" or a rural area with no supermarket — is one contributor to poor nutrition and obesity.
+Studies have shown that a lack of easy access to healthy foods — whether it's due to living in an urban "food desert" or in a rural area with no supermarket — is one contributor to poor nutrition and obesity.

 And it's also true that in some areas, convenience stores fill a gap.
 "We offer the majority of healthy foods," says Robert Forsyth, who operates the MotoMart chain of convenience stores across six Midwestern states, including Illinois, Wisconsin and Ohio.
 His family has been in the business for decades.